 - applying consequences for conflicts violations that are proportionate to the potential benefit that could be achieved for reaching the sales or revenue target or the compensation or incentive threshold.
-For example: - prohibiting the registered individual from future participation in the compensation arrangement or incentive practice - requiring that the registered individual be compensated in a way that does not vary depending on the amount of revenue that they generate for the firm or the product or service that they recommend - requiring that a portion of the benefits or bonus be repaid to the registered firm, and - demotion or termination of employment;
+For example: - prohibiting the registered individual from future participation in the compensation arrangement or incentive practice - requiring that the registered individual be compensated in a way that does not vary depending on the amount of revenue that they generate for the firm or the product or service that they recommend

-- tying a portion of the registered individual's variable compensation to the absence of valid client complaints against the registrant, or to the registered individual's compliance with the registered firm's policies and procedures - limiting the registered individual's variable compensation to a lower portion of their total compensation - deferring payment of a portion of the compensation or incentive for a reasonable amount of time, and - maintaining internal compensation arrangements that do not differ by product or service sold to the client, or by account or client type.
+- demotion or termination of employment; - tying a portion of the registered individual's variable compensation to the absence of valid client complaints against the registrant, or to the registered individual's compliance with the registered firm's policies and procedures - limiting the registered individual's variable compensation to a lower portion of their total compensation - deferring payment of a portion of the compensation or incentive for a reasonable amount of time, and - maintaining internal compensation arrangements that do not differ by product or service sold to the client, or by account or client type.